adhearsion/adhearsion-website/docs/source/plugins.md

 end
 </pre>

-To ease testing of time-based features, we add the excellent Timecop gem to our gemspec, under the development group, and add "require 'timecop'" at the top of spec/spec_helper.rb.
+One way to make testing time-based features easy is to use the Timecop gem.
+Just add it to your gemspec under the development group and add "require 'timecop'" at the top of spec/spec_helper.rb.

 #### Tests first!

-We then add a few tests, taking advantage of Adhearsion testing facility and the generated helpers.
-The tests describe what we will be implementing in the controller.
+Now add a few tests, taking advantage of Adhearsion's testing facilities and the generated helpers.
+The tests describe what will be implemented in the controller.

 spec/hours_controller_spec.rb